 The Groomsmen Suits

 No matter what I tried, I just couldn’t find a way to buy four suits within our budget.
 So Michael spoke to his groomsmen and asked them to buy or hire their own suits, or wear one they already had and luckily they all agreed!
 As we’d chosen black suits we didn’t mind them all being different suits and actually, you couldn’t tell at all!
 Michael just specified that he would like it to be plain black, a 3-piece suit and no shiny lapels.
 Their shirts and shoes were all their own too.
-I think you’ll agree, the groomsmen all chose so well!
+I think you’ll agree, the groomsmen all chose so well for their wedding outfits!

 We bought matching ties and pocket squares for them all in a paisley print to match Michael’s tie.
 It was difficult to find ties and pocket squares that weren’t too expensive, but luckily I found a seller on Etsy who was very reasonably priced.
 His shop has since disappeared, but I’d definitely recommend looking on Etsy for gifts and accessories.
 We also bought personalised hip flasks as groomsmen gifts from a seller on Facebook, however I wouldn’t recommend these as the vinyl letters started coming off straight away.
 They did look good in the photos though!